Allow me to create a customized blend of the following modalities, depending on your current condition and needs……. (descriptions provided below)

 Benefits of Lomilomi include relief from muscle aches and spasm, flexibility of joints, increased circulation, and enhanced respiratory, digestive and eliminative functions.
 It also helps stimulate sensory and motor components of the nervous system.
 Lomilomi is often combined with “Wela Pohaku” (hot stone therapy), another Hawaiian Healing Art form.

 A form of thermotherapy, Hot Stone Massage involves applying heated basalt stones (and, in turn, the earth’s grounding energy!) to the body.
 It is said to be “five times more relaxing than an ordinary massage.”
-Stones are used in several ways during a Hot Stone Session.
-Stones are placed on chakra points to encourage clearing and balancing.
-Stones are also used in my palms to gently stroke, press and “melt” into muscle tissue.
-Direct heat from the stones invite muscles to relax easier and allow a greater intensity than a regular massage.
+My heated mobile “stones” are also used in my palms to gently stroke, press and “melt” into muscle tissue.
+Direct heat from the “stones” invite muscles to relax easier and allow a greater intensity than a regular massage.

 Benefits of a Hot Stone session includes relaxation, sedation of the nervous system, stimulation of the immune system and increased blood circulation, improvement in muscle tone and increased range of motion in joints, and may help with decongestion.
 This massage will calm and relax your mind, body and soul!

 What may seem like a new technique, bamboo massage, has ancient roots and perhaps deeper associations than simply bodywork.
 In China, Indonesia and Japan, bamboo symbolizes life energy, prosperity, longevity, sexuality, and fertility.
 In China, stalks of bamboo still symbolize eternal youth, strength, prosperity, and peace.